awsdocs/amazon-aurora-user-guide/doc_source/USER_RestoreFromSnapshot.md

 Amazon RDS creates a storage volume snapshot of your DB cluster, backing up the entire DB instance and not just individual databases\.
 You can create a DB cluster by restoring from this DB cluster snapshot\.
 When you restore the DB cluster, you provide the name of the DB cluster snapshot to restore from, and then provide a name for the new DB cluster that is created from the restore\.
 You can't restore from a DB cluster snapshot to an existing DB cluster; a new DB cluster is created when you restore\.

 **Note**
-You can't restore a DB cluster from a DB cluster snapshot that is both shared and encrypted\.
-Instead, you can make a copy of the DB cluster snapshot and restore the DB cluster from the copy\.
+Sharing a manual DB cluster snapshot, whether encrypted or unencrypted, enables authorized AWS accounts to directly restore a DB cluster from the snapshot instead of taking a copy of it and restoring from that\.
+For more information, see [Sharing a DB cluster snapshot](USER_ShareSnapshot.md)\.

 ## Parameter group considerations<a name="USER_RestoreFromSnapshot.Parameters"></a>